 - i.
-The Non-integration of Windows Information and/or the Alternative Non-integration of Windows Information was known or ought reasonably to have been known by Kane by reason of: (a) his role as Chief Executive Officer and Managing Director of Boral; (b) since the acquisition of Headwaters Kane had spent approximately half his time in the USA to oversee the integration of the Headwaters business; and (c) an internal audit in October 2017 of Windows that had identified many issues and control gaps. - ii.
-The Non-integration of Windows Information and/or the Alternative Non-integration Information was known or ought reasonably to have been known by Ng by reason of: (a) her role
+The Non-integration of Windows Information and/or the Alternative Non-integration of Windows Information was known or ought reasonably to have been known by Kane by reason of: - A. (a) his role as Chief Executive Officer and Managing Director of Boral; - B. (b) since the acquisition of Headwaters Kane had spent approximately half his time in the USA to oversee the integration of the Headwaters business; and - C. (e) the Internal Audits (including the audit processes and the findings of the Internal Audits) an internal audit in October 2017 of Windows that had identified many issues and control gaps; - D. his attendance and participation in Boral's DDC meetings, constituted for the purposes of consideration of the acquisition of Headwaters; - E. his role on the Australian Steering Committee (ASC) (BOR.602.088.8929);